-The carrying value of our financial instruments including cash and cash equivalents, and accounts receivable approximates their fair values.
-The fair values of our senior exchangeable notes due 2025, senior secured notes due 2025, senior secured notes due 2023 and term loans under our Amended and Restated Credit Agreement are determined based on quoted market prices for a similar liability when traded as an asset in an active market, a Level 2 input.
+The carrying value of our financial instruments including cash and cash equivalents, and accounts receivable, approximates their fair values due to the short term nature of these instruments.
+The fair values of our senior exchangeable notes due 2025, senior secured notes due 2025 and term loans under our Amended and Restated Credit Agreement are determined based on quoted market prices for a similar liability when traded as an asset in an active market, a Level 2 input.

-The following table presents the fair value and carrying value of our senior notes and borrowings under our senior secured credit facilities as of June 30, 2020 and December 31, 2019 (in thousands):
+The following table presents the fair value and carrying value of our senior notes and borrowings under our senior secured credit facilities as of March 31, 2021 and December 31, 2020 (in thousands):